warrayquipsome/Chillax/Docs/FAQs.md

 Now your favourite BG should be applied.

-**Note**: If you are using discord CDN they expire after some time.
+**Note**: If you are using discord CDN, they expire after some time.
 In such cases fetch a new link.

 ### How to change/use another font(s)?